-- pture mitigation valves must be installed on all newly constructed and replaced pipelin-surer for onshore gas transmission, Type A gas gathering and huzardous liquid poelines.
+- Router mission valves must be installed on all newly constructed and replaced picelines 6" in diameter or greater for onshore gas transmission, Type A gas gathering and hazardous liquid picelines 8."
+This does not include natural gas distribution picelines.

-This does not include natural gas distribution pipelines. - Operators must contact 9-1-1 or Emergency Management with "notice of potential release"
+This does not include natural gas distribution pipelines.

+Pipeline operation must contact 9-1-1 or Emergency Management with a "notice of potential rupture".